Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_07_view-tei.md

 };
 ```

 This declaration will make a function called `local:titleCase()` available for your use.
 The keywords `declare function` initiate the declaration.
 The next part is the name that you’ll use to call the function, including its namespace prefix.
 The name must be followed by parentheses, inside which you specify parameter names (parameters are a type of variable, so their names must begin with a `$`) that you will use to refer to the input to the function when you operate on it.
 The parentheses are required even if the function does not accept any input.
 You can have as many input parameters as you want, called whatever you want, and they must be separated by commas.
 These parameters are available (the technical term is *in scope*) only inside the function.
-This means that if you have a different variable called `$input` elsewhere in your program, XQuery won’t confuse them, and it also means that `$input` exists only inside your function, you can’t refer to it by name outside the function body.
+This means that if you have a different variable called `$input` elsewhere in your program, XQuery won’t confuse them, and it also means that this `$input` exists only inside your function, you can’t refer to it by name outside the function body.
 After the function name and its parentheses there is a set of curly braces, which contains the body of the function, that is, the code that the function executes.
-A function declaration, like any other declaration in XQuery, must end with a semicolon.
+A function declaration, like any other declaration in XQuery, must end, after the closing curly brace, with a semicolon.
 The newlines and indentation are for human legibility, and XQuery will understand your code no matter how you lay it out.

 The preceding function skeleton, then, declares a function called `local:titleCase()`, which takes one parameter and uses the standard library functions `concat()`, `upper-case()`, and `lower-case()` to process it and return a result.
 We describe what the processing does below.